Aperiodic Communication for MPC in Autonomous Cooperative Landing: Introduction

-In the literature, there are several approaches to distributed implementation of model predictive control and an overview of them is provided in \cite{christofides2013distributed}.
-Our focus is on dynamically decoupled systems that can be coupled with a performance criteria.
-In \cite{keviczky2006decentralized} the authors assume that each agent knows the system dynamics of all of its neighbors to compute their assumed optimal state trajectories.
+\cite{christofides2013distributed} gives an overview of several approaches to distributed implementation of model predictive control.
+Our focus is on dynamically decoupled systems that can be coupled with performance criteria.
+In \cite{keviczky2006decentralized}, the authors assume that each agent knows the system dynamics of all of its neighbors to compute their assumed optimal state trajectories.
 The stability is established with the requirement that the mismatch from the actual trajectories of the agent's neighbors is small.
-A similar approach was taken in \cite{dunbar2006distributed} in which the stability is imposed by requiring that the calculated trajectories of each agent do not deviate from those calculated in the previous time step.
-Sequential optimization of the local cost functions can, under some assumptions, guarantee stability and convergence to the common cooperative goal as shown in \cite{muller2012cooperative}.
+A similar approach was taken in \cite{dunbar2006distributed}, in which the stability is imposed by requiring that the calculated trajectories of each agent do not deviate from those calculated in the previous time step.
+Sequential optimization of the local cost functions can, under some assumptions, guarantee stability and convergence to the common cooperative goal, as shown in \cite{muller2012cooperative}.
+In our approach, we are considering the agents that are unaware of the dynamics of other agents and achieve the cooperative goal by negotiating the rendezvous location.